 Reinforced concrete is a predominant material in California highway structures, especially after the wide adoption of prestressing technology in the 1950s.
 Reinforced concrete bridges, prestressed or non-prestressed, account for about 90% of all bridges in the California highway system today.
-Some advantages of reinforced concrete are:
+Some advantages of cast-in-place (CIP) reinforced concrete are:

-- Fluidity allows job-site casting into structural and aesthetic shapes - Lower cost when compared to off-site component fabrication - Fire resistance and weather durability reduce maintenance cost
+- Fluidity allows job-site casting into structural and aesthetic shapes - Lower cost when compared to off-site component fabrication (precast) - Fire resistance and weather durability reduce maintenance cost

-The concrete design has evolved from Allowable Stress Design (ASD), or Working Stress Design (WSD), to Ultimate Strength Design (USD) or Load Factor Design (LFD), to today's Limit State Design (LSD) or Load and Resistance Factor Design (LRFD).
-Since adopted in 1994, the AASHTO LRFD Bridge Design Specifications is in its 8th Edition (AASHTO, 2017).
-While not perfect, the new methods in LRFD are more rational than the LFD methodology and entail an amount of effort appropriate with the support of current theories and methods compared to those available when the LFD was developed.
+The concrete design has evolved from Allowable Stress Design (ASD), or Working Stress Design (WSD), to Ultimate Strength Design (USD), or Load Factor Design (LFD), to today's Limit State Design (LSD), or Load and Resistance Factor Design (LRFD).
+Since LRFD adoption in 1994, AASHTO LRFD Bridge Design Specifications is in its 8th Edition (AASHTO, 2017).
+While not perfect, the new methods in LRFD are more rational than the LFD methodology and entail an amount of effort appropriate with the support of current theories and methods compared to those available when LFD was developed.
 Changes include: